bogumilchilinski/dynpy/README.md

 Then, using the following [LINK](https://cocalc.com/app?project-invite=hXnPFLqokQsoK6TG), accept the invitation.

-Afterwards, you will be directed to the page, where you should click the [README FIRST](https://cocalc.com/projects/b51ce971-5b39-4911-ad97-ef59f15f0039/files/README%20FIRST.ipynb) file (you can click this link if you have trouble seeing the page), to have access to the introductory code, which is prepared for you.
+Afterwards, you will be directed to the page, where you should click the [README FIRST](https://cocalc.com/projects/b51ce971-5b39-4911-ad97-ef59f15f0039/files/README%20FIRST.ipynb) file (you can click this link if you have trouble seeing the page).
+There, you have access to the introductory code, which is prepared for you.

-There, you will find the essential information on how to create a blank Jupiter (where you will run the codes), use Cocalc, access usefull commands and more...
+In this file, you will find the essential information on how to create a blank Jupiter (where you will run the codes), use Cocalc, access usefull commands and more...

 # Help and guides for DynPy